12 People Skills to Succeed at Work

 Problem-solving in a way that benefits everyone

-Workplace communication varies, often entailing an array of written and verbal efforts and understanding how to communicate clearly and effectively with your colleagues.
-Being strategic about communicating can lead to smoother interactions and better results.
+Workplace communication varies, often entailing an array of written and verbal efforts, and understanding how to communicate clearly and effectively with your colleagues.
+Being strategic about the way you communicate can lead to smoother interactions and better results.

 Communication looks like: